-Sec.
-3. Coverage. - All cities and municipalities, with a majority of barangays classified as urban by the Philippine Statistics Authority (PSA), hereinafter referred to as urban areas, are hereby mandated to align their plans, programs and activities towards the full implementation of this Act.

 - Sec.
+3. Coverage.
+All cities and municipalities, with a majority of barangays classified as urban by the Philippine Statistics Authority (PSA), hereinafter referred to as urban areas, are hereby mandated to align their plans, programs and activities towards the full implementation of this Act. - Sec.
 4. Guiding Framework for Sustainable Cities and Communities.
-To fulfill its economic, political and social functions, a local government unit covered under this Act shall conform with and implement plans, programs and activities, guided by Ambisyon 2040 and the Philippine Standards for Sustainable Cities and Communities, according to the following principles: - (a) Inclusive urban circular economy which creates decent jobs with fair wages; supports entrepreneurship, creativity and innovation; ensures safe and non-discriminatory working environments; and promotes resource-efficient industries and consumption; - (b) Spatial justice which promotes multiple use of land to prevent forced evictions, displacement, marginalization, and gentrification; and ensures that urban development provides vulnerable and marginalized sectors the access to safe, adequate and affordable housing under different tenurial arrangements, giving priority to on-site resettlement, as well as universal healthcare, accessible education, infrastructures, livelihoods, food security and nutrition; and safe and inclusive public spaces that foster social cohesion; - (c) Urban renewal which includes slum upgrading to improve housing, infrastructures and services; urban greening, including the promotion of urban agriculture for food security and communal wellness; and the development of inclusive, safe, accessible and enjoyable open spaces and parks; - (d) Urban mobility and connectivity which provides for inclusive, safe, accessible, affordable, efficient and sustainable public transportation through the development of adequate transportation infrastructures, utilities and intermodal transportation systems, including non-motorized modes of transportation to strengthen global and urban-rural linkages and management; - (e) ICT infrastructure for digital connectivity which provides for fast, secure, stable, and affordable internet connectivity that would be able to cater to technological innovations and enhance digitalization to strengthen global and urban-rural linkages and management;
+To fulfill its economic, political and social functions, a local government unit covered under this Act shall conform with and implement plans, programs and activities, guided by Ambisyon 2040, the Philippine Standards for Sustainable Cities and Communities, and the following guiding principles: - a) Inclusive urban circular economy which creates decent jobs with fair wages; supports entrepreneurship, creativity and innovation; ensures safe and nondiscriminatory working environments; and promotes resource-efficient industries and consumption; - b) Spatial justice which promotes multiple use of land to prevent forced evictions, displacement, marginalization, and gentrification; and ensures that urban development provides vulnerable and marginalized sectors the access to safe, adequate, and affordable housing under different tenurial arrangements, giving priority to on-site resettlement, as well as universal healthcare, accessible education, adequate infrastructures, sustainable livelihoods, food security and nutrition; and safe and inclusive public spaces that foster social cohesion; - c) Urban renewal which includes slum upgrading to improve housing, infrastructures and services; urban greening, including the promotion of urban agriculture for food security and communal wellness; and the development of inclusive, safe, accessible and enjoyable open spaces and parks; - d) Urban mobility and connectivity which provides for inclusive, safe, accessible, affordable, efficient and sustainable public transportation through the development of adequate transportation infrastructures, utilities and intermodal transportation systems, including non-motorized modes of transportation to strengthen global and urban-rural linkages and management;

-(f) Urban safety which ensures freedom of all persons, regardless of gender, age, health status, income, nationality, ethnicity, and political, religious or sexual orientation from crimes and all forms of violence and discrimination in the workplace and public spaces;

-- (g) Ecological balance which requires the sustainable management of natural resources; protection and conservation of biodiversity, natural ecosystems and landscapes; proper waste management and sanitation; provision of green infrastructures; and the development and use of renewable energy sources in transportation, industry and households to reduce carbon footprint and improve water and air quality; - (h) Climate resilience which builds the capacity of urban areas to adapt to and manage threats and risks posed by climate change and disasters to constituents especially vulnerable groups, and to facilitate post-disaster rehabilitation and recovery; - (i) Cultural diversity which respects, protects, and promotes the diverse livelihoods, customs, memory, identities, expressions, and sociocultural forms of its inhabitants; preserves tangible cultural heritage, such as artistic creations, historical sites and monuments; and safeguards intangible cultural heritage, such oral traditions, performing arts, indigenous knowledge and traditional skills, as well as the instruments, objects, artifacts and cultural spaces associated therewith; - (j) Participatory urban governance which involves political participation in the formulation, implementation, monitoring, and budgeting of urban policies in order to promote transparency, effectiveness, and inclusiveness in the engagement of a diverse set of inhabitants and their organizations, especially of urban poor and marginalized groups, upholding communal spirit and supporting community-building; and - (k) Alignment of economic, social, and environmental policies between and among national, regional, city, and municipal government units, facilitating the achievement of the goals of each unit.
+- e) Digital connectivity through the establishment and maintenance of information and communications technology (ICT) infrastructure and fast, secure, stable, and affordable internet connectivity to strengthen global and urban-rural linkages; - f) Urban safety which ensures freedom of all persons, regardless of gender, age, health status, income, nationality, ethnicity, and political, religious or sexual orientation from crimes and all forms of violence and discrimination in the workplace and public spaces; - g) Ecological balance which requires the sustainable management of natural resources; protection and conservation of biodiversity, natural ecosystems and landscapes; proper waste management and sanitation; provision of green infrastructures; and the development and use of renewable energy sources in transportation, industry and households to reduce carbon footprint and improve water and air quality; - h) Disaster resilience and climate change adaptation by capacitating urban areas to adapt to and manage threats and risks posed by climate change and disasters upon the citizenry, especially vulnerable groups, and to facilitate post-disaster rehabilitation and recovery; - i) Cultural diversity which respects, protects, and promotes the diverse livelihoods, customs, memory, identities, expressions, and sociocultural norms of its inhabitants; the preservation of tangible cultural heritage, such as artistic creations, historical sites and monuments; and safeguards intangible cultural heritage, such as oral traditions, performing arts, indigenous knowledge and traditional skills, as well as instruments, objects, artifacts and cultural spaces associated therewith; - j) Participatory urban governance which involves political participation in the formulation, implementation, and monitoring of urban policies, and the budgeting or urban programs to promote transparency, effectiveness, and inclusiveness in the engagement of a diverse set of inhabitants and their organizations, especially of urban poor and marginalized groups, upholding communal spirit and supporting community-building; and k) Alignment of economic, social and environmental policies between and among national, regional, city and municipal government units, facilitating the achievement of the goals of each unit.